matias-opsahl/vaar_milano/README.md

 # claude
-source code from claude prompts, to share with others
+Source code from claude prompts, to share with others.
+Every project must contain a README.md file, which easily describes how to initialize my project locally on their computer